VSNL Northern Europe

 In April 2016, Tata Communications (née VSNL) reputedly sold the entire cable system (including inland points of presence and co-location facilities) to a company trading as UnitedNet Ltd in the United Kingdom, however no publication of the sale has been made.

-UnitedNet claim that the cable system is capable of operating at 100 Gbit/s per wavelength currently, with 400Gbit/s speeds achievable following future upgrades.
+UnitedNet claim that the cable system is capable of operating at 100 Gbit/s per wavelength currently, with 400 Gbit/s speeds achievable following future upgrades.